As a nonfiction author, you need to do more than just write a book, you need to know how to edit a book!

 You may want to bookmark this post and come back to it when you need to edit.
 Or print a copy and post it on your bulletin board or fridge.

-I’d love to hear from readers about some of the iterations you go through when editing–I’m sure I left out a few things.
-How do you edit your work and how many times?
+I’d love to hear from readers about some of the iterations you go through when editing (and how you edit your books).
+I’m sure I left out a few things.
+How do you edit your work and how many times do you edit?
 (Feel free to ask questions, too, of course).